The following piece was performed at The Southern Fried Film Festival (The Orion Amphitheater) on June 9, 2022.

-Should I hand over my baby to the President or not?
+Should I hand over my baby to the President?
 This is a question that I actually once asked myself.
 Some questions are easy to answer, ala final Jeopardy questions concerning Netflix’s Derry Girls.
-In retrospect, my “Should I hand my baby over to the president?” question evolved to something more akin to Tolstoy’s Three Questions.
+In retrospect, my “Should I hand my baby over to the president?” was more philosophical in nature, more akin to Tolstoy’s Three Questions.

 In Tolstoy’s parable, a king believed that if he had the answers to three specific questions, he would be successful in all that he did.

 He journeys to find the wisest to answer his questions, and in his quest he aides a hermit who is revealed to be the unlikely vessel of this knowledge.
 I imagine the king’s surprise to finding out that the hermit would be his mentor was much like Luke Skywalker meeting Yoda for the first time.
 Why does he speak backwards or why is he green?

 - Who are the most important people?